susi189/susi189/README.md

 ### Hi there 👋

-I'm a Full Stack Web Developer who loves to learn and build things from scratch.
+I'm a Full Stack JavaScript Developer who loves to learn and build things from scratch.
 A recent Udacity Full Stack Nanodegree program graduate and a [Recurse Center](https://www.recurse.com/) alumna.

 - 🔭 I’m currently working on... building a portfolio website for a business in Germany.
 - 🌱 I’m currently learning... data structures and algorithms (recap).